knative/eventing/test/upgrade/README.md

 a [wathola tool](https://pkg.go.dev/knative.dev/eventing/test/upgrade/prober/wathola)
 was prepared.
 It consists of 4 components: _sender_, _forwarder_, _receiver_,
-and _fetcher_. _Sender_ is the usual Kubernetes deployment that publishes events to the System under Tests (SUT).
+and _fetcher_. _Sender_ is the usual Kubernetes deployment that publishes events to the System Under Tests (SUT).
 By default, SUT is a default `broker` with two triggers for each type of events being sent. _Sender_ will send events with given interval.
 When it terminates (by either `SIGTERM`, or `SIGINT`), a `finished` event is generated. _Forwarder_ is a knative serving